Alena1508/PersonalNotes/README.md

 Generator does the following:
 1) Clone UserChat from GitHub repository;
-2) Overwrite directory **_src/components/containers/UserChat/_** in the Core-part
+2) Overwrite directory **_src/components/containers/PersonalNotes/_** in the Core-part

 # Working principle

-When user want to ask some question to Support Service, User Chat is run automatically.
+When user want to ask some question to Support Service, Personal Notes is run automatically.